Alacant2804/Rock-Paper-Scissors/README.md

 # Rock, Paper, Scissors Game 🥊

 Welcome to the Rock, Paper, Scissors Game!
 This web application allows you to play the classic game of Rock, Paper, Scissors against the computer.
-The Rock, Paper, Scissors Game is a fun and simple way to pass the time.
+This is a fun and simple way to pass the time.
 Test your luck and strategy as you choose between rock, paper, and scissors to see who comes out victorious.

 ## How to Play 🎮